maxhbr/LDBcollector/md/Artistic-1.0.md

             [
                 "Scancode",
                 [
-                    "Per SPDX.org, this license was superseded by v2.0 This is Artistic License\n1.0 as found on OSI site, including clause 8.\n"
+                    "Per SPDX.org, this license was superseded by v2.0" ]
-                ]
             ]
         ],